John Ivlow

-John Ivlow (born January 26, 1970 in Joliet, Illinois) is a former American football player.
-He played college football for Northwestern University and Colorado State University, and appeared as a running back in two games for the Chicago Bears in 1993.
+John Ivlow (born January 26, 1970, in Joliet, Illinois) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Northwestern Wildcats and Colorado State Rams, and played in NFL two games for the Chicago Bears in 1993.
 Ivlow had also played with the Denver Broncos and San Francisco 49ers.
 Ivlow went on to win the Super Bowl with the 49ers.
-Ivlow is now the head football coach of the Bolingbrook High School Raiders.
+Ivlow was the head football coach of the Bolingbrook High School Raiders compiling a 159-64 Record (.713%) in 21 seasons.
 Ivlow and the Raiders went on to win the class 8A state championship in 2011.
-Ivlow is also a local law enforcement agent in Bolingbrook, Illinois.
+Ivlow was inducted into the Illinois HS football Coaches Association hall of fame in 2023.
+Ivlow is currently retired from coaching and a retired local law enforcement agent (Bolingbrook).